 - Most people feel better within 2 weeks, although in some cases headache symptoms can persist up to 16 weeks (and in rare cases even longer).

-The standard treatments for episodic attacks of tension-type headaches are non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
+The standard treatments for episodic attacks of tension-type headaches are NSAIDs, such as aspirin and ibuprofen.
 The tricyclic antidepressant amitriptyline (Elavil, generic) is considered the most effective preventive medication for treating chronic tension-type headaches.

-Due to the risks of overuse and dependence, opoids, opoid-like drugs, and sedative hypnotics are not recommended for treatment of tension-type headaches.
+Due to the risks of overuse and dependence, opioids, opioid-like drugs, and sedative hypnotics are not recommended for treatment of tension-type headaches.

-Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).
-NSAIDs are common pain relievers that block prostaglandins, substances that dilate blood vessels and cause inflammation and pain.
+Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): NSAIDs block prostaglandins, substances that dilate blood vessels and cause inflammation and pain.
 NSAIDs are usually the first drugs tried for almost any kind of headache.
 There are dozens of NSAIDs.
 Common NSAIDs include:

 Long-term use of high-dose NSAIDs may increase the risk for stomach bleeding and heart problems, including heart attack and stroke.
 Using NSAIDs more than twice a week may increase the risk for medication overuse (rebound) headache.